andreyod/llm-d-rl/README.md

 ## PD Disaggregation

-PD disaggregation requires patches for vLLM and verl issues in the base image. [`deploy/Dockerfile.verl-vllm018-llm-d-integration`](deploy/Dockerfile.verl-vllm018-llm-d-integration) builds a ready-to-use image on top of `verlai/verl:vllm018.dev1` with those patches applied.
+PD disaggregation requires patches to address vLLM and verl issues in the base image. [`deploy/Dockerfile.verl-vllm018-llm-d-integration`](deploy/Dockerfile.verl-vllm018-llm-d-integration) builds a ready-to-use image on top of `verlai/verl:vllm018.dev1` with those patches applied.
 This image is only needed for PD — the standard `verlai/verl:vllm018.dev1` image works for Integrations 1 and 2 without PD.

 Both integrations support prefill-decode (PD) disaggregation via `rollout.name=vllm-llmd-pd`.

 Replicas are split into prefill and decode roles by `PDEngineReplicaFactory`.
-The first `prefill_replicas` ranks become prefill; the remaining become decode. `world_size / tp_size` must equal `prefill_replicas + decode_replicas`.
+The first `prefill_replicas` ranks become prefill replicas; the remaining become decode replicas. `world_size / tp_size` must equal `prefill_replicas + decode_replicas`.

 - **Prefill replicas** — launch vLLM with NIXL side-channel env vars.
 They never serve `generate()` calls directly; the decode sidecar pulls KV blocks from them.
 - **Decode replicas** — launch vLLM with NIXL env vars, then spawn `llm-d-routing-sidecar` alongside.
 The sidecar is the public endpoint: it fetches the KV cache from the prefill replica over NIXL, then decodes locally.